-The good news for you is that there are several that will help you get the shots you want of this amazing place in the short time you're visiting.
+The good news for you is that there are many helpful photography books that will help you get the shots you want of this amazing place in Maine during the short time you're visiting.

 Like you, I needed a photography plan for my upcoming trip to Maine.
 I didn't want to just wander around aimlessly and waste time.
 I formed an emotional bond with this unique place on the Atlantic coast when I visited it as a young boy.
 I now felt compelled to return to this magical place as an adult.

 I was overdue to return, this time with camera gear in tow, this time as a photographer in pursuit of taking some appealing images.
 Travel photography books are sometimes similar in how they are designed, but these two book took different approaches and I felt it very valuable to have both.

 While it's true that you can research a lot of information about a destination for free on the internet, bringing a travel book is a no-brainer.
 Having a physical book along with you as you travel, to refer frequently whenever you need an answer, is so helpful.

 This is one of the Acadia National Park photos I took during my stay.
 The rocks are probably the most fascinating subject for me.
 The geological history represented, the interaction with the ocean, and the wildlife that claim this location as home make visiting it a unique experience.

 But I digress.
 You likely are more interested in the travel photography books on Acadia and why I chose them.